jacs121/ascii-face-cover/README.md

 ## License

-this project is correctly switching licenses
+this project uses the `All Rights Reserved` license